web-mojo/ReelGuard-Releases/README.md

 ### Hotkey Settings (disabled by default)

 - Click **Set Hotkey** to record a shortcut (e.g. `Ctrl+Shift+E`).
-- Flip **Enable hotkey** when you’re ready for the shortcut to run background checks.
+- Toggle **Enable hotkey** when you’re ready for the shortcut to run background checks.
-- Use the hotkey to re-check all connected cards without opening the UI.
+- Use the hotkey to re-check ALL connected cards without opening the UI.
 - If the hotkey doesn’t fire, another app may already be using that combination—pick a different one.

 ### File Scanning Options

 - **Exclude hidden files and folders**
-  Skips `.Trash`, `.Spotlight-V100`, and similar clutter when comparing folders.
+  Skips skipps any hidden files and folders during the backup check.
+  Important: Hidden files and folders will still be deleted during when performing the wipe operation.
 - **Show file counts**
   Adds totals to the results dialogue.
 When it’s on, you can optionally **count hidden files** in those totals.